Angelmmiguel/pm/README.md

 # pm
-The easy way to access to your projects on ZSH.
+The easy way to switch to your projects on ZSH.
 Add your projects to `pm`and switch between them with a command.

 ## Installation
 To install the program, download the installer and execute it.